Brooke Street Pier - Trade market space

 Bruny Island Berry Farm

 Bruny Island Berry Farm is located on breathtaking Bruny Island south of Hobart.
 Enjoy delicious berries, either freshly picked or pick your own.
 Escape, relax and enjoy the picturesque landscape and stunning beachfront location.
 Savour our yummy berry ice creams as you wander along the tranquil creek banks or browse in our shop for assorted berry jams, sweets and berry-themed gifts.
-Bring your lunch and enjoy a picnic or barbecue amidst the native bush and learn about the farm's history and diverse wildlife.
+Bring your lunch and enjoy a picnic amidst the native bush and learn about the farm's history and diverse wildlife.
 There's something for everyone - we just know you'll love it as much as we do!
 We are open late October to April each year from 1000 until 1700.
 During the peak harvest period, mid December until the end of January we are open seven days.
 At all other times we are open a minimum of Friday to Sunday and on other days subject to the availability of fruit.
 We look forward to seeing you!

 Bruny Island Cruises